tropicoo/hikvision-camera-bot/README.md

       }
     }
     ```
-    a) `segment_time` is time in seconds when DVR record file will be split to the
+    a) `segment_time` is time in seconds when DVR record file will be split to a new one.
-    new one.

-    b) `1800` means every file has 30 minutes of video recording.
+    b) `1800` seconds mean every file will have 30 minutes of video recording.

     c) File is named as `cam_1_101_1800_2022-04-15_21-19-32.mp4` with cam ID, channel name, segment time, and record start datetime.